kudobuilder/kudo/keps/0021-kudo-upgrade.md

 Integrated into `kudo init --upgrade`

 - Use semantic versioning for the manager binary
-- As updates to the same CRD version should be backwards compatible, the manager can keep running while the CRD version is updated
+- As updates to the same CRD version should be backwards compatible, the manager could keep running while the CRD version is updated
+  - To be on the very safe side, the manager should be in an `idle` state where no changes on operators are accepted or worked on
 - After CRD update we can deploy the new manager version
-- Question: Do we need to ensure that the manager is not doing meaningful work at the moment, or can we just update the deployment?

 ### CRDs
 Expected update frequency: Medium